synhyborex/wumpus3d/wumpus3D/executables/README.txt

 by Bhargav Brahmbhatt

 Please refer to the proper documentation for more information about this application.
+This README file is a rudimentary guide meant to show you how to run the environment; the information provided on the proper documentation provides detailed information on how to use the environment.

-However, since there is no good documentation, here are a few things to get you going:
+Here are a few things to get you going:
 ENVIRONMENT:
 - To start the environment up, just run the file called "runEnvironment"
 	- Some users may not be able to open the environment.
 While I haven't found a formal fix